H-ISAC stands for Health Information Sharing and Analysis Center.

 - Law Enforcement

-Being a member of the NH-ISAC is the best way you and your organization can extend the scope of your security department.
-NH-ISAC is a force multiplier.
-Instead of you and your department of 3 or 30 you now have a department of over 1200 analysts ready to send alerts 24x7.
+Being a member of H-ISAC can extend the scope of your security department.
+H-ISAC is a force multiplier.
+Instead of you and your department of 3 or 30, you now have a department of over 1200 analysts ready to send alerts 24/7.

-As all ISACs, NH-ISAC is a non-profit organization which is entirely led by and sustained by the private sector.
+As with all ISACs, H-ISAC is a non-profit organization entirely led by and sustained by the private sector.

-NH-ISAC offers a variety of value-added cybersecurity intelligence situational awareness, information sharing, analysis and response tools which are resource intensive and cost prohibitive for many.
-Members have access to may resources not readily available.
+H-ISAC offers a variety of value-added cybersecurity intelligence situational awareness, information sharing, analysis and response tools which are resource intensive and cost prohibitive for many.
+Members receive access to many resources not readily available.

-Click here to learn about membership in the NH-ISAC.
+Click here to learn about membership in H-ISAC.

-To become accepted and activated as a NH-ISAC member: (1) The organization must pass the membership challenge of being either a Covered Entity or Business Associate based on HIPAA guidelines.
-The NH-ISAC Membership Committee reserves the right to evaluate organizations admittance.
-(2) The Membership agreement must be signed and executed between the organization and NH-ISAC (3) The organization provides NH-ISAC with designated individual(s) contact information for access credentials, and (4) Once the organization’s membership payment is received, full membership is activated.
-This process can be completed in weeks depending on the organizations internal processes.
+To become accepted and activated as an H-ISAC member: (1) The organization must pass the membership challenge of being either a Covered Entity or Business Associate based on HIPAA guidelines.
+H-ISAC Membership Committee reserves the right to evaluate organizations admittance.
+(2) The Membership agreement must be signed and executed between the organization and H-ISAC (3) The organization provides H-ISAC with designated individual(s) contact information for access credentials, and (4) Once the organization’s membership payment is received, full membership is activated.
+This process can be completed in weeks depending on the organization's internal processes.
 A usual onboarding period takes approximately 60 days from initiation of membership to receipt of fee.

 Your organization will be granted security credentials for three individuals.
-The NH-ISAC Tech Ops group will entertain more than 3 security contacts if warranted.
-A member of the NH-ISAC staff will conduct an on-boarding orientation meeting with your organization’s team to ensure a comprehensive understanding of NH-ISAC member services.
+(If warranted, the H-ISAC Tech Ops group will entertain more than 3 security contacts.)
+H-ISAC staff will conduct an on-boarding orientation meeting with your organization’s team to ensure a comprehensive understanding of H-ISAC member services.

-The NH-ISAC receives alerts and information from many sources, including government agencies and law enforcement.
-However, it is a one way flow of information: NO government agency of any type or law enforcement agency has any access to the NH-ISAC Threat Information Sharing (TIS) Portal or member-submitted information without formal prior approval (in writing) of the submitting organization.
+H-ISAC receives alerts and information from many sources, including government agencies and law enforcement.
+However, it is a one way flow of information: NO government agency of any type or law enforcement agency has any access to H-ISAC Threat Information Sharing (TIS) Portal or member-submitted information without formal prior approval (in writing) of the submitting organization.
 De-identified cybersecurity threat and vulnerability information is shared with appropriate intelligence agencies for mitigation and incident response purposes.